ViktorHek/pokedex/README.md

     - Insted have a vslue between 1-5 where 1 = worst IV and 5 = perfect IV
     - EV will start at 0, after defeeting (maybe) 10 pokemon it will increes by 1.
 Where 1 EV = 100 EV point on ALL stats.
 * things like EV progression and EXP progression will resett when closing. aka, if you level up or EV up and save, it will be saved.
 But if you deffeat 9 pokemons without level/EV up and save, you have to deffeat 9 pokemons again to have the same progression.
+* Evasion is changed from +1 meaning hier evasion to -1 meaning hier evasion.
+This only effect the moves 'dubble-team' and 'minemize'.
+This is cuz I want to handle all the stats the same.

 ## Move DataBase Array
 - if a move have priority, hier crit_rate, drain, flinch_chance, healing, multible hits